arcadexyz/v2-contracts/notes/UPGR.md

     main();
     ```
+Note:
-Note: This is where we take note of the deployed proxy address for later use.\
+- This is where we take note of the deployed proxy address for later use.
-Only the owner of the ProxyAdmin can upgarde the proxy.
+- Only the owner of the ProxyAdmin can upgarde the proxy.
+- Multi-sig needed to perform an upgrade.
+Proxy address is used in this step along with address of new implementation.
+- Can be done on Gnosis Safe OpenZeppelin app
+- Implementation contract should be EIP1967-compatible
+- Proxy address is used to interact with an upgraded version of a smart contract

-## Technical Limitations of Upgrading:
+## Technical Limitations of Upgrades
+When we upgrade a smart contract to a new version we cannot change the storage layout of that contract.\
+Already declared state variables cannot be removed or have their type changed, or have new variables declared before them.\
+This limitation only affects state variables.
+Functions and events can be changed as needed.

 # v2 Contracts to be Made Upgradable
 Does this get implemented automatically: [```_init_unchained``` for Multiple Inheritance](https://docs.openzeppelin.com/contracts/4.x/upgradeable#multiple-inheritance) ?